GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 * ToDo: <img width="2296" height="768" alt="image" src="https://github.com/user-attachments/assets/b69790a3-0e85-47f5-a504-323e9d747199" /> "Chrysalis Effect: The Metamorphosis of Global Culture" "This book shows that the chaos and conflict experienced world-wide today are the result of a global cultural metamorphosis."

+* ToDo;  The "dryness" might imply a more intellectual or less emotional style compared to her popular work.
+Or pirate water wetness, super EMP emotional that is a depth charge from WITHIN the hivemind as opposed to her EMP bullying pushing street fighting with Pirate Lady first EMP of the global mental network.
+Wetware / wetworks / lesbian dialog intercourse gender transition of "Pirate Lady".

 &nbsp;

 &nbsp;